docelic/amber-introduction/README.md

 Granite is a very nice and simple, effective ORM model, where you mostly write your own SQL (i.e. all search queries typically look like YourModel.all("WHERE field1 = ?
 AND field2 = ?", [value1, value2])).
 But it also has belongs/has relations, and some other little things.
 (If you have by chance known and loved [Class::DBI](http://search.cpan.org/~tmtm/Class-DBI-v3.0.17/lib/Class/DBI.pm) for Perl, it might remind you of it in some ways.)

+Supported migrations engines: [micrate](https://github.com/juanedi/micrate).
+Micrate is very, very simple and you basically write raw SQL in your migrations.
+There are just two keywords in the migration file which give instructions whether the SQLs that follow pertain to migrating up or down.
+These keywords are "-- +micrate Up" and "-- +micrate Down".

 # Running the App

+The app can be started as soon as you have created it.

-To run the app, you can use a couple different approaches.
+To run it, you can use a couple different approaches.
 Some are of course suitable for development, some for production, etc.:

 ```shell
 # For development, clean and simple - compiles and runs your app: